EqualPasta/blog/_posts/2017/2017-10-29-making-a-bluetooth-numpad-part-1-soldering-and-parts.markdown

 <br/>
 ## Desolder the donor numpad
-The plan is to hand wire the [keyboard matrix](http://pcbheaven.com/wikipages/How_Key_Matrices_Works/) to the Adafruit feather microcontroller.
+The plan is to hand wire the [keyboard matrix](http://pcbheaven.com/wikipages/How_Key_Matrices_Works/) to the Adafruit microcontroller.
 Unfortunately, the donor numpad came pre assembled, which meant I had to desolder it.
 This was the first time desoldering, so I was glad I did not need to keep the PCB.
 Before I began I watched a couple of youtube videos on how to desolder and solder ([1](https://www.youtube.com/watch?v=N_dvf45hN6Y), [2](https://www.youtube.com/watch?v=oqV2xU1fee8)).
 In addition, I read the amazing[ soldering is easy comic](http://mightyohm.com/blog/2011/04/soldering-is-easy-comic-book/) by Mitch Altman, Andie Nordgren, and Jeff Keyzer.

 ### Prepare the equipment
-Heated the soldering iron to around 370 degrees.
+Heated the soldering iron to around 370 degrees Celcius.
 Soldering wire is missing from the picture below.
 Safety goggles was also equipped at this point.
 ![Equipment](/assets/2017/making-a-bluetooth-numpad-part-1/equipment.JPG)

 We want to desolder all the switches and LEDs from the PCB, in order to free the metal plate from the PCB.
-We will later hand-wire the switches to the microcontroller.
+We will later hand wire the switches to the microcontroller.

 ![Detail](/assets/2017/making-a-bluetooth-numpad-part-1/detail.JPG)